 A good rule of thumb is it will take about 1 hour 15 minutes of cooking for every 1lb of brisket.
 So make sure to plan your cooking process based on the size of the brisket you’ve chosen.

 I prepped our brisket the night before by trimming the fat and seasoning the brisket with my Mesquite Peppercorn Lager Rub.
 This mixture of peppercorn and mesquite smoke made a perfect rub for our brisket.
-After we coated all sides of the brisket I placed it in the fridge to rest for the night.
+Keeping your brisket cold, trim any excess fat from the outside.
+Make sure the fat cap side is about ¼ inch thick as anymore will be too much.
+Once completely trimmed, season thoroughly with my Mesquite Peppercorn Lager Rub or something similar.
+After we coat all sides of the brisket, place brisket in the fridge to rest for 4-12 hours.

 Now, some will say that you need to place it fat side up.
 To be honest, this theory has been debunked multiple times so it really does not matter as long as you keep the heat and temperature consistent.
-I placed mine fat side down at first with the point facing the smoking box to protect the flat.
+What is more important is placing the brisket so that the point is facing the smoking box to help protect the flat from the harsh heat.
+So, I placed mine fat side down at first with the point facing the smoking box.

 Wrapping Up this Mesquite Peppercorn Lager Smoked Brisket

 As the brisket cooks, you should notice a small pool of liquid accumulating on top of the brisket.
 This happens because as the brisket cooks the fat inside it melts and gets slowly pushed to the outside.
 This causes the brisket to “sweat” which is what is the main reason behind the brisket “stall”.